opensearch-project/opensearch-sdk-java/DESIGN.md

 1. Extensions are started up and must be running before OpenSearch is started.
 (In the future, there will be a facility to refresh the extension list during operation and handle network communication interruptions.)

 2. OpenSearch is started.
-During its bootstrap, the `ExtensionsOrchestrator` is initialized, reading extension definitions from `extensions.yml`.
+During its bootstrap, the `ExtensionsOrchestrator` is initialized, reading a list of extensions present in `extensions.yml`.

-3. The Node bootstrapping OpenSearch sends its transport service and REST controller objects to the `ExtensionsOrchestrator` which initializes a `RestActionsRequestHandler` object.
+3. The Node bootstrapping OpenSearch sends its `RestController`, `TransportService`, and `ClusterService` objects to the `ExtensionsOrchestrator` which initializes a `RestActionsRequestHandler` object.
 This completes the `ExtensionsOrchestrator` initialization.

-4. The `ExtensionsOrchestrator` iterates over its configured list of extensions, sending an initialization request to each one.
+4. The `ExtensionsOrchestrator` iterates over its configured list of extensions, sending an initialization request to each one, tracking those that respond, and initializing the `ExtensionNamedWriteableRegistry`.

-5. Each Extension responds to the initialization request and then sends its REST API, a list of methods and URIs.
+5. After each Extension responds to the initialization request, it sends its REST API, a list of methods and URIs.

 6. The `RestActionsRequestHandler` registers these method/URI combinations in the `RestController` as the `routes()` that extension will handle.
-This step relies on a globally unique combination of the Extension's `uniqueId` and the REST method and URI.
-In theory multiple extensions may share the same `uniqueId` as long as their APIs do not overlap.
-Using reverse-DNS style names for the `uniqueId` is recommended for published extensions.
+This step relies on a globally unique identifier for the extension which users will use in REST requests, presently the Extension's `uniqueId`.

 At a later time:

 7. Users send REST requests to OpenSearch.

-8. If the requests match the registered `routes()` of an extension, the `RestRequest` is forwarded to the Extension, and the user receives an ACCEPTED (202) response.
+8. If the requests match the registered path/URI and `routes()` of an extension, the `RestRequest` is forwarded to the Extension, and the user receives an ACCEPTED (202) response.

 9. Upon receipt of the `RestRequest`, the extension matches it to the appropriate Action and executes it.